 Other than a fixed number of hours of technical assistance support to be provided at no cost by the Company, Ocumension is responsible for all development, regulatory and commercial costs, including any additional technical assistance requested.
-During the three months ended March 31, 2020, the Company recognized approximately \$2.0 million of license and collaboration revenue.
-The remaining balance of \$30,000 attributable to the Company's technical assistance obligation has been recorded as current deferred revenue in the accompanying consolidated balance sheet.
+During the three and six months ended June 30, 2020, the Company recognized \$30,000 and approximately \$2.0 million of license and collaboration revenue, respectively.
+As of June 30, 2020 and December 31, 2019, no deferred revenue was recorded for this agreement, respectively.